The-MAZZTer/GBCGCApp/README.md

 Favicon: http://starvingartist.deviantart.com/art/Antiseptic-Videogame-Systems-23217105
 Other icons: http://www.famfamfam.com/lab/icons/silk/

+Borrowed some old Chrome NTP code to make i18n stuff in HTML easier (see source for details).

 TODO: (?s at the end are maybe)
-- Add manifest file, icons, etc files needed for Chrome app.
 - Streamline UI.
   - Remove the background, move the menu bar up to the top.
   - Remove base64/url load option (url one won't work anyway).
-  - Move settings into dedicated Options page?
+  - Move settings into dedicated Options page
-  - Make file open/save dialogs include file filters, remove the input field if possible.
+  - Make file save dialogs include file filters, remove the input field if possible.
   - Allow setting volume/speed without a rom loaded.
-  - Remove confirm()s, replace with a real UI?
+  - Remove confirm()s, replace with a real UI
-  - Move Instructions and About into some sort of Help menu or remove entirely?
+  - Move Instructions and About into some sort of Help menu or remove entirely
-  - Make UI for managing save states/freezes a bit nicer?
+  - Make UI for managing save states/freezes a bit nicer
   - Unify Pause/Resume options.
-- Toolbar instead of menu?
+- Toolbar instead of menu
 	- Open
 	- Save State
 	- Load State
-	- Manage Saves
+	- Manage Saves (Import/Export/Copy/Delete)
 	- Options
 	- Volume
 	- Speed